Tony Sam: Albums

 Sam's debut album, Scaredy Cat, was recorded May 24, 2014 at Acme Comedy Company in Minneapolis and released later that year on Stand Up!
 Records.
-It received generally positive reviews.
-Comedy Bureau's Kroeger called the album one of the best of 2014, saying it "strikes a great balance between a genuine silliness and unfiltered candor."
+It received generally positive reviews and praise from several high-profile comics including Kyle Kinane, Michelle Buteau, The Sklar Brothers, Beth Stelling, Jason Nash, former SNL cast member, Brooks Wheelan, Brody Stevens and Eddie Pepitone.
+Jake Krueger of the Los Angeles based review site, The Comedy Bureau, called the album one of the best of 2014, saying it "strikes a great balance between a genuine silliness and unfiltered candor".
 Ed Placencia of the website Comedy Reviews said "Sam gleefully adds a touch of fun and whimsy to each of his bits. ...
 Scaredy Cat wonderfully displays that he has decided to embrace the simple tactic of just having a good time."
-Richard Lanoie of The Serious Comedy Site called it "smart."
-Huffington Post reviewer Tony Bartolone called the album "refreshingly silly."
+Richard Lanoie of The Serious Comedy Site called it "smart".
+Huffington Post reviewer Tony Bartolone called the album "refreshingly silly".
 Chris Spector of Midwest Record wrote that "Sam does a fine job of being that normal guy that lives next door that suddenly, unexpectedly goes nuts."

-Three segments from the CD were turned into cartoons by animator Alex Clark.
+Four segments from the CD were turned into cartoons by animator Alex Clark.